Typhoon Yolanda In The Philippines

 Frequently Asked Questions (FAQ)

 Q: How did the Philippines respond to Typhoon Yolanda?
 A: The Philippine government, with international assistance, mobilized resources to provide relief and support to affected communities.
-However, the scale of the disaster overwhelmed initial response capabilities, and it took time for aid to reach all areas.
+Still, the scale of the disaster overwhelmed initial response capabilities, and it took time for aid to reach all areas.

 Q: What role does climate change play in typhoons?
 A: Climate change is believed to be contributing to the increasing intensity of tropical cyclones, as warmer ocean temperatures provide more energy for storm formation.